 Fancy Shorts & Casual Shorts

 Between the sweat and the walking, shorts are the best idea if your thighs touch at all.
 The chaffing of thighs can ruin a trip.
-I loved wearing my absolute favorite denim cut-offs by Rag & Bone for casual days, and my delightful DVF turquoise ‘Naples’ shorts for dressier days and nights.
+I loved wearing my absolute favorite denim cut-offs by Rag & Bone for casual days, and my delightful DVF turquoise ‘Naples’ shorts (similar option, here) for dressier days and nights.
 I’m also loving the Joie Carden shorts as a dressier option.
 (You can also check out my post on the Top 10 Most Flattering Women’s Shorts.
 All the shorts on the list are amazing options to pack for New Orleans.

 Comfortable & Stylish Day-To-Night Shoes